a personal music streaming server

 – those only supported in modern browsers.

-"How to check if my browser is, uh, modern enough?" you ask.
+"How do I tell if my browser is, uh, modern enough?" you ask.

 this website doesn’t look broken to you, chances are it is.